How to Find a Cockroach Nest in Your Daytona Beach Home

 Cracks, Crevices, and Baseboards

-Cockroaches use small crevices and gaps along baseboards as safe hiding spots.
-These areas serve as entry points and nesting sites simultaneously.
-A roach nest can form inside walls or under flooring, where it is hard to see.
+Cockroaches use crevices, gaps, and baseboards as hiding spots and entry points.
+A roach nest can form in wall voids or under flooring, making it hard to detect without close inspection.

 Signs a Nest Is Nearby